-This is one of my favorite facts about ADHD coaching.
+This is one of my favorite facts about working with an ADHD coach.
 Sure, some coaches meet face to face with their clients.
-BUT most work by phone or Skype.
+BUT most work by phone, Zoom, or Skype.
 It depends on the coach and how they like to work.

 For example, though I am an ADHD coach in Oregon, I work with clients from all over the world.
 I even have a man from India and a man from Paris call in for the ADHD Success Club.
 How cool is that!
 I’ve coached some clients for years, and I’ve never met them face to face.
 It’s remarkable.

 I know it sounds odd, but virtual coaching works particularly well with ADHD.
 Most people find telephone coaching less distracting than meeting face to face.
 Plus, it makes it easier to pick your coach since the coach doesn’t have to live in your area.
 Also, you don’t have to get dressed up or leave the office or home to meet with your coach.
 Or, get distracted running errands after driving to see your coach.
 Telephone, Zoom, and Skype make coaching easy peasy!

 6. How Much Does ADHD Coaching Cost?